Omar7001-B/TodoAPI/README.md

    - **PUT /todos/:id**: Update a todo completely.
    - **DELETE /todos/:id**: Delete a specific todo by ID.

+3. **Debugging Logs**

-4. **Debugging Logs**: To log requests to a file, you can run the server with:
+   To log requests to a file, you can run the server with:

    ```bash
    node main.js >> log.txt
    ```

+### Frontend

+1. **Open the Frontend**

+   After starting the backend server, open the frontend in your web browser by navigating to the appropriate URL (e.g., `http://localhost:3000` if the frontend is served from the same port).

+2. **Interact with the API**

+   Use the frontend interface to add, view, update, and delete todos.
+The frontend interacts with the backend API to simulate an actual todo list.

 ## Notes